 Welcome to What We’re Reading, a blog series where we talk about the books Hampton Lutheran School teachers are reading out loud in their classrooms.
-Our first blog in the series features Mrs. Carnoali’s fifth and sixth grade classroom.
+Here’s what Mrs. Carnoali has been reading to her fifth and sixth graders recently.

 Fifth and sixth grade is reading The Man Who Loved Clowns by June Rae Wood.
 That’s been a class favorite for years!
 Thirteen-year-old Delrita wants to hide from the world.
 She loves her Uncle Punky, who has Down syndrome, but sometimes feels ashamed about his behavior.
 A tragedy teaches Delrita an important lesson about friendship, love, and family.

 I enjoy reading The Man Who Loved Clowns with my students because I think that it is important to understand the differences in people, that each person has value, and that God creates each person for a purpose.

 The kids over the years have loved The Man Who Loved Clowns.
 They ask for it every year—some classes have heard it in fifth grade and again in sixth grade.
 The students can relate to the problems the main character has: Delrita is a typical middle schooler caught between her love for her Uncle Punky and her desire to fit in with the other kids at her school.

 This year, we also read Straw into Gold by Gary D. Schmidt, which is a Rumpelstiltskin tale spun out into a full-length novel.
 Straw into Gold is just a good who-done-it mystery taken from the fairy tale.
 For some kids, this is their first exposure to the original story.